Chapter 7 Bankruptcy

 - Sometimes student loans when hardship can be proved

 Is Chapter 7 Bankruptcy Right for Me?

 There are a number of reasons why filing for Chapter 7 may not be in your best interests.
 Firstly, unlike Chapter 13, the trustee will go after any and all valuable assets that are not protected by exemption.
 Secondly, there are certain kinds of debts that Chapter 7 cannot wipe out.

 If your debt is composed of a kind of debt that is protected from Chapter 7 bankruptcy, then it makes little sense for you to file Chapter 7.

 On the other hand, Chapter 13 protects your assets and sets up a repayment plan that allows you to pay off at least a portion of your debt over 3 to 5 year time period.

 Charleston Chapter 7 Bankruptcy Lawyer

-Our founding attorney, Richard A. Steadman Jr., has more than 30 years of experience in the practice of law.
+Our founding attorney, Richard A. Steadman Jr., has more than 40 years of experience in the practice of law.
 He will represent you at all meetings and hearings involved with your case.
-He personally handles every aspect of your legal matter, from the filing of the petition to the conclusion of your case.
-Between Mr. Steadman and his team of paralegals and support staff, you will always have access to someone who can answer your questions and fulfill your needs.
+He is personally involved in every aspect of your legal matter, from the filing of the petition to the conclusion of your case.
+Between Mr. Steadman and his team of attorneys, paralegals and support staff, you will always have access to someone who can answer your questions and fulfill your needs.